| Journal

 blueness.
 We never did make an acquaintance.
 They are elusive

 animals and difficult to get close to in the water.
+These giants

 (after the blue whale they are the biggest animals on the planet)